simonecesano/python-viiva-SVG-paths/README.md

 ## Name

 Viiva means line in finnish.
-It also sounds like an enthusiastic uttering if "Hooray" in Italian.
+It also sounds like an enthusiastic uttering of "Hooray" in Italian.
+A lucky coincidence.

 ## Purpose and reason